210329-UTA-SH-UiPath/project-pizzabox/README.md

 ## timelines

-+ due on _April 12_ at 11:59p Eastern (CODE FREEZE)
++ code-freeze on _April 12_ at 11:59p Eastern
-+ present on _April 14_ starting at 9.30a Central
++ presentation on _April 14_ starting at 9.30a Central
-+ implement as many requirements as you can (don't push to get all done)
++ expect _mvp status_ for the project:
-+ expect mvp status for the project:
+  - able to order at least 1 pizza (custom or preset)
-  - able to order at least 1 pizza
+  - able to save order in File-system and/or DB-system
-  - order should be saved in DB
+  - able to retrieve order and display to UI
-  - order should be retrieved back to UI
+  - able to have unit test implementation (try at least 10)
-  - should implement unit testing
+  - __implement of as many requirements as you can for Customer, Store, Pizza, Order__

 ## As a Customer